ONSdigital/sdx-seft-publisher-service/README.md

     $ make build

-If you wish to use a local version of sdx-common use pip from it's Location:
+If you wish to use a local version of sdx-common use pip from it's location:

-    $ pip install ./sdx-common
+    $ pip install -I ./sdx-common

 Or if you have the `SDX_HOME` environment variable set and both sdx-seft-publisher-service and sdx-common are in that location, you can run the following to install your local version: